 Expert answers to the most frequently asked questions about sweepstakes casinos in Louisiana.

-Get answers to common questions about sweepstakes casinos, including crypto gaming, sports betting, mystery box sites, legal requirements, and how to choose the best platform from the operators covered on SweepState.
+Get answers to common questions about sweepstakes casinos, including crypto gaming, sports betting, mystery box sites, state availability, and how to choose the best platform from the operators covered on SweepState.

 No. The LGCB's jurisdiction covers licensed riverboat casinos, the land-based Harrah's New Orleans, video poker terminals, and sports betting operators.
 Sweepstakes casinos operate under a promotional model outside the LGCB's licensing framework.